ruffythepirate/ts-geometry-2d/README.md

 ## Usage

-You can install the package using
+You can install the package using.
+NOTE: The github name and the npm install names are different.

 ```bash
 npm i -S ts-2d-geometry